See what questions

 » Review Causes of Kawasaki disease: Causes

 Early recognition and treatment of Kawasaki disease is critical to minimizing the chances of develop serious, even life-threatening, complications, such as aneurysms and heart attack.
 Even with early recognition and treatment, about one quarter of children with Kawasaki disease develop complications with the coronary arteries.
-However, death only occurs in about 1% ...Kawasaki disease Treatments
+However, death only ...Kawasaki disease Treatments

 Some of the possible treatments listed in sources for treatment of Kawasaki disease may include: